managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 ### Step 5.1 - Add LUIS Intent in the LUIS portal<a name=Step51AddLUISIntentintheLUISportal />

- To add your core LUIS Intent, you&#39;ll need to add an Intent for the skill&#39;s core scenario following the instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-add-intents) and, if applicable, add Entities following the instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-add-example-utterances).
+ To add your core LUIS Intent, you&#39;ll need to add an Intent for the skill's core scenario following the instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-add-intents) and, if applicable, add Entities following the instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-add-example-utterances).

 You can test out the LUIS model in the portal to make sure it&#39;s recognizing utterances correctly and when you have that working you can move to the next step.